Rafa-Camp04/Shipy/README.md

 * Thursday: Set up the canvas and begin by adding circle objects.
 * Friday: Implement object movement and test collision detection.
 * Weekend: Develop spawning mechanics for objects with random sizes and disappearance upon crossing the screen.
-* Monday: Update the shapes of the objects and enhance their visuals with spaceship animations.
+* Monday: Enhance object visuals with spaceship animations.
-* Tuesday: Implement score counting functionality.
+* Tuesday: Implement score counting functionality and fix bugs.
 * Wednesday: Style the page.
-* Thursday Morning: Rewrite the README file.
+* Thursday Morning: Write instructions about the project on README file.

 Bonus:
 --------